Annual Report

 Finance

-CCC’s income, plus some of the charity’s reserves, were used to fulfil the commitments agreed by the trustees to pay school fees, support Cambodia for Christ and make grants to widows, the poor and the needy.
+CCC’s income, plus some of the charity’s reserves, was used to fulfil the commitments agreed by the trustees to pay school fees, support Cambodia for Christ and make grants to widows, orphans, the poor and the needy.

-Funding for administrative and promotional activities and the allowances paid to our staff in Cambodia was provided by gifts from Council members and tax recovered in connection with undesignated gifts given through Gift Aid.
+Funding for administration and the support payments made to our staff in Cambodia and their travelling expenses was provided by gifts from Council members and tax recovered in connection with undesignated gifts given through Gift Aid.

 The trustees are conscious of the need to use as much as possible of donated income for activities of direct benefit to the people of Cambodia and elsewhere.
 CCC’s operations are conducted by volunteers in an effort to minimise overheads.
 Council members bear some administrative and travel costs personally.